Fashion Design and Merchandising

 - Fashion Merchandising: Curriculum Guide; Sample 4-Year Plan of Work (PDF)

 - Course Descriptions

 Fashion Design and Merchandising Organization (FDMO)

 FDMO is a student group with several annual activities.
 Find out about the group's latest events.

-This digital collection is the result of collaboration between the University Libraries and the Fashion Design and Merchandising area of the Department of Art and Art History in the College of Fine, Performing and Communication Arts.
-Visit the Dorothea June Grossbart Historic Costume Collection.
+This collection is the result of collaboration between the University Libraries and the Fashion Design and Merchandising program of the Department of Art and Art History in the College of Fine, Performing and Communication Arts.

-- (Ph.D., Wayne State University) Senior Lecturer in Fashion Design and Merchandising
+- (MFA) Lecturer in Fashion Design and Merchandising

-- (M.A., Wayne State University) Lecturer in Fashion Design and Merchandising
+- (BA) Lecturer in Fashion Design and Merchandising

-- To provide an interdisciplinary training that combines skills in the fine arts with technical training in apparel design and fashion merchandising fields.
+- To provide interdisciplinary training that combines skills in fine arts and design with technical training in Apparel Design and Fashion Merchandising fields.

-- To train in the aesthetic, behavioral, historic, and marketing aspects of apparel design and fashion merchandising.
+- To address aesthetic, behavioral, historic, cultural, and marketing aspects of Apparel Design and Fashion Merchandising.